Feed Fatigue Is Real; But Pushing Past It Is Essential

 This type of white feed fatigue, then, can be seen as a type of white fragility, which is loosely defined as the defensiveness white people experience when confronted with facts about racial inequality, particularly their own part in it.

-Black people and other communities of color affected by racism may also be experiencing a different kind of feed fatigue right now.
+Black people and other communities of colour affected by racism may also be experiencing a different kind of feed fatigue right now.

 “Generally speaking, our bodies are designed to handle stress in spurts.
 Stress or fear or anxiety is helpful in getting us to act on something when we feel like it needs to be acted on in that moment,” explains Riana Anderson, PhD, a professor at the University of Michigan who focuses on Black mental health.
 We’re not built, however, to handle chronic stress, she says.
 It can, and does, harm mental well-being.